awsdocs/aws-security-hub-user-guide/doc_source/securityhub-enable.md

 The readme file provides details on how to use the script\.
 It includes the following information:
 + How to add the required IAM policy to the accounts
 + How to configure the execution environment
-+ How to execute the script
++ How to run the script